tari-labs/tari-university/src/cryptography/zksnarks/mainreport.md

 with the rules of the protocol.
 Although this is covered in the next part of the series, in this post he considers _the Knowledge of Coefficient (KC) Test_, as well as its _KC assumption_.

-The KC Test is in fact a _proof_ in the form of a challenge that a Verifier poses to a Prover.
-The Verifier sends a pair  $( a, b )$  of elements of a prime field, where $a$ is such that $b = \alpha a$, to the Prover.
-The Verifier challenges the Prover to produce a similar pair $( a', b' )$, where  $b' = \alpha a' $ for the same scalar $\alpha$.
+The KC Test is in fact a request for a _proof_ in the form of a challenge that a Verifier poses to a Prover.
+The Verifier sends a pair  $( a, b )$  of elements of a prime field, where $a$ is such that $b = \alpha \cdot a$, to the Prover.
+The Verifier challenges the Prover to produce a similar pair $( a', b' )$, where  $b' = \alpha \cdot a' $ for the same scalar $\alpha$.
 The KC assumption is that if the Prover succeeds with a non-negligible probability, then the Prover knows the ratio between $a$ and $a'$.
-Gabizon explains how this two concept can be formalized using an _extractor_ of the
+Gabizon explains how this two concept can be formalized using an _extractor_ of the Prover.
-Prover.

 ### [Part IV: How to make Blind Evaluation of Polynomials Verifiable]